Panthera-Framework/panthera-docs/src/english/introduction/front-controlers.md

 ?>
 ```

-Isn't it really compliated, it's just a bit of structural programming using fully objective framework you can learn to use by reading our manual or generated documentation, or just reading the code :-)
+It isn't really complicated, it's just a bit of structural programming using fully objective framework you can learn to use by reading our manual or generated documentation, or just reading the code :-)

 ##  Default front controllers built-in Panthera